 - DELIMITER specifies the character that separates columns within each line of the file.
 This, in our case, is a comma (,).

 Next, let’s take a look at how the COPY command can be used to extract data from multiple tables using a PL/PgSQL procedure.
-Here, the tables_to_extract table contains the details of tables to be exported.
+Here, the tables_to_extract table contains the details of the tables to be exported.
 You can execute the following command in the psql prompt.

 CREATE OR REPLACE FUNCTION table_to_csv(path TEXT) RETURNS void AS $